pycharming/lantern_aws/README.md

 All chained proxies have salt IDs starting with 'fp-' (fp stands for "fallback proxy", an old name for these), so you can instruct the proxies, but not the cloud master, to apply the current configuration with

-    bin/ssh_cloudmaster.py 'salt -b 100 "fp-*" state.highstate'
+    bin/ssh_cloudmaster.py 'sudo salt -b 100 "fp-*" state.highstate'

-If you have many proxies in a clodumaster, they may have trouble updating all at once, since they all need to pull files from the master and other servers, and report progress to the master.  `-b 100` makes sure that at most 100 proxies are updated at once.
+If you have many proxies in a cloudmaster, they may have trouble updating all at once, since they all need to pull files from the master and other servers, and report progress to the master.  `-b 100` makes sure that at most 100 proxies are updated at once.

 To do this in the proxies managed by all production cloudmasters,

-    bin/inallcms bin/ssh_cloudmaster.py 'salt -b 100 "fp-*" state.highstate'
+    bin/inallcms bin/ssh_cloudmaster.py 'sudo salt -b 100 "fp-*" state.highstate'

 This operation is not 100% reliable, so after running an important update you may need to verify that the update was performed in all machines.
 How to do this is explained below, in the "Verify deployment" subsection.

 To run an arbitrary command (as root) in all chained proxies:

-    bin/ssh_cloudmaster.py 'salt --out=yaml "fp-*" cmd.run "ls /home/lantern/"'
+    bin/ssh_cloudmaster.py 'sudo salt --out=yaml "fp-*" cmd.run "ls /home/lantern/"'

 `--out=yaml` ensures that the output is valid YAML and is only needed if you are going to consume the output of this programmaticaly.